NandhiniKarvendhan/PacMen/README.md

 appears on the screen.
 When "Start Game" button is clicked, the pacman or pacmen created start to move across the screen.

+## How to run

+1. Download or clone this repository.

+2. Open index.html file in your browser.

+3. By clicking "Add PacMan" button you can create as many pacmen as you like in the screen.

+4. By clicking "Start Game" button the created pacmen started to move across the screen.

-1. Roadmap of future improvements:
+## Roadmap of future improvements:

 Changing pacmen face when the direction.

-2. License information:
+## License information:

 MIT License